gcallah/BookReviews/mitchell.md

+"the sort of unattached worker championed by many libertarians" (86)

 Mitchell quotes Mises: "if workers... 'changed their locations and occupations according to the requirements of the labor market, they could eventually find work.'"
 (86)